 We have also received advice from various audio professionals, including a podcast producer at Times Radio, a presenter of BBC PM, the presenters of several successful podcasts, and a highly experienced Swiss Radio International journalist, all of whom are very enthusiastic about the project.
 The sound recordist is a refugee.

-Our budget to record 10 pilot episodes, including start-up costs, marketing, evaluation, etc. is £20k, of which we already have £10k.
+Our budget to edit 60 interviews into episodes, including editing, marketing, broadcast etc. is £38k.
 Anything towards the shortfall would be very gratefully received.

 For any queries, please contact Charlotte Eagar